 There’s a reason for this adage.
 The location of your home is tied to more than just purchase price.
 This is where you will spend the majority of your time since your goal is to save money while maximizing benefits.
 The neighbourhood will indirectly affect your safety through crime rates, happiness through access to local facilities, and much more.

 Think beyond commute times and whether it is the latest area to be gentrified.
 Imagine yourself eating, breathing, and sleeping in that area.
 The right Realtor will have local knowledge about your potential new neighbourhood.
 If you don’t already have an agent, choose a referral service that will match you to someone local that you can trust.

 Even if you work in the trades, chances are that you don’t know everything about every trade.
 Spend less time worrying about the quality of the foundation and more time focused on your deal breakers and wants.
 These are within your control.

 Pay for a professional home inspection and don’t waste your time worrying about what’s in the walls since you don’t have the skill to accurately identify problems.
-Should you keep an eye for obvious signs of neglect and poor maintenance?
+Should you keep an eye out for obvious signs of neglect and poor maintenance?
 Of course.
 Otherwise, leave the inspections to the professionals.

 Some Final Words

-Thanks so much to all the realtors that shared with us their advice for first time home buyers!
+Thanks so much to all the realtors that shared with us their advice for first-time home buyers!
 Hope now you know what you have to do and it will be easier and less stressful to search for your dream home.